If you live in a community with many neighborhood cats, you may have observed a few of them in your garden.

 6. Urine of Predatory Animals

-You can buy these products online.
-However, this may not be the best method to deter cats in your yard.
+You can buy these products; however, this may not be the most effective way to deter cats from your yard.

 7. Clean Up